1 (2)

 Why invest in Greater Lincolnshire?

 Greater Lincolnshire and Rutland is currently experiencing an unprecedented era of growth and is undoubtedly one of the investment hotspots of the UK.
-The geography is vastly unique from The Humber to The Wash, covering 2,700 miles with a population of 1.1million.
-Our game changing sectors include the Humber Freeport, Renewable Energy, the UK Food Valley, Food enterprise Zones (FEZ’s), including the South Lincolnshire Food Enterprise Zone at Holbeach and Europarc III Food Enterprise Zone at Grimsby and Defence & Security.
-Our thriving Universities are some of the fastest growing in the UK, providing access to a growing talent pool, fuelling academia, and creating a skilled workforce. wide-open spaces and fresh air regulate and invigorate innovation.
+The geography is vastly unique, from the Humber to the Wash, covering 2,700 miles with a population of 1.1 million.
+Our game-changing sectors include the Humber Freeport; renewable energy; the UK Food Valley; Food Enterprise Zones (FEZs), including the South Lincolnshire Food Enterprise Zone at Holbeach and Europarc III Food Enterprise Zone at Grimsby; and defence and security.
+Our thriving universities are some of the fastest-growing in the UK, providing access to a growing talent pool, fuelling academia, and creating a skilled workforce.
+Wide-open spaces and fresh air regulate and invigorate innovation.

 Insight for investors

-• Site Size: UK Food Valley area has 600,000 hectares of farmland, in addition to multiple food business parks, food enterprise zones and food distribution centres
+• Site size: 242,811 hectares (total of 600,000 hectares of farmland, in addition to multiple food business parks, Food Enterprise Zones and food distribution centres)

 Optimized-4 (1)